Heartfelt Middle-Grade Novel Celebrating Self-Love and Identity

 | productGroup | Book |

-Genesis Begins Again is largely aimed at middle-grade readers, around ages 8-12, although its themes resonate with older teens and adults.
+Genesis Begins Again is primarily aimed at middle-grade readers, typically ages 8-12, but its themes resonate with a wider audience.